 Men tend to have greater upper body strength than women.
 To equalize this imbalance women need to strengthen their ability to defend themselves.
-Karate, Aikido and other martial arts show how a weaker opponent can overcome a stronger one.
+Karate, Aikido, and other martial arts show how a weaker opponent can overcome a stronger one.

 As the BBC reported, "38% of all women murdered were killed by their partners".
 In other words, their partners, the men who are supposed to be closest to them in a patriarchal society and their protectors are quite often their killers.

-Hollywood and mainstream culture has, for years, cast the role of Leading Lady as second to the Man in Charge.
-The role of female victim has become romanticized.
+Hollywood and mainstream culture have, for years, cast the role of Leading Lady as second to the Man in Charge.
+The role of the female victim has become romanticized.
 Young women are very perceptive to culture, and the surrounding information and media outlets they are exposed to.
 Religion and most societies in the world play a great role in perpetuating the myth of the passive female.

 Today, Hollywood has taken the lead in celebrating females are quite capable of defending themselves and others.
 Lead roles such as Katniss from Hunger Games and Angelina Jolie’s Tomb Raider character Lara Croft popularized kick-butt women characters holding their own.
-For a brief moment, these ladies provide young girls a role model for self-defense, self-sufficiency, and providing for yourself.
+For a brief moment, these ladies provide young girls a role model for self-defense, self-sufficiency, and providing for themselves.
 Although celebrated greatly, these concepts did not translate off-screen so easily.